cs313e-utaustin/study-guide/guide/src/README.md

 [313e-2022/study-guide](https://github.com/cs313e-2022/study-guide).
 Follow the instructions in the README to add a new section or modify an existing one.

+If you find a typo or wrong code, please let us know by opening an issue [here](https://github.com/cs313e-2022/study-guide/issues).
 ## Exam Information

 This is the tentative exam schedule: